 Further, in Colorado, where they have already issued guidance, posting multiple levels within one role may potentially be compliant.
 The Colorado guidance provides: “An employer cannot post a $70,000-$100,000 range for a junior accountant position just because it pays senior accountants at the high end of that range.
 But it can post $70,000-$100,000 for an accountant if it does not limit the posting to junior or senior accountants, and genuinely might offer as low as $70,000 for a junior accountant, or as much as $100,000 for a senior one.”
 See this resource for more information.

-Does the NYC law apply to all job advertisements?
+Does the New York City pay disclosure law apply to all job advertisements?

 The FAQ guidance from the NYC Commission on Human Rights provides that the law applies to any “advertisement,” which they define as “a written description of an available job, promotion, or transfer opportunity that is publicized to a pool of potential applicants.
 Such advertisements are covered regardless of the medium in which they are disseminated.
 Covered listings include postings on internal bulletin boards, internet advertisements, printed flyers distributed at job fairs, and newspaper advertisements.
 The law does not prohibit employers from hiring without using an advertisement or require employers to create an advertisement in order to hire.”